Petitions to Council are not specifically covered by legislation, however they have a long and valued connection with government at all levels.

 Council wishes to ensure that the views of the community are communicated to Councillors and considered by them in the decision making process.
 This is a core aspect of accountable and transparent local government and one of the ways Councillors and staff receive these views is by considering issues raised in petitions lodged by members of the community.

-The way a petition is handled is governed by Mildura Rural City Council’s Local Law No.1 (Conduct of Meetings).
+The way a petition is handled is governed by Mildura Rural City Council’s Governance Rules.

 A petition has three main components:

 - a brief statement outlining the issue of concern;

 - a brief statement outlining the action you would like Council to take; and